AgenaTrader/AgenaScript-documentation/sources/keywords.md

 ### Description

-With “instrument”, information concerning the trading instrument (stock, future etc.) is made available.
+With "instrument", information concerning the trading instrument (stock, future etc.) is made available.

 Detailed information can be found here: *Instruments*.